micka-coder/talmedia/tanakh/ii kings/tanakh-ii kings-chapter-23-rashi_en.md

 ### passuk 8

 ### passuk 9
-<b>Were not permitted to ascend.</b> The priests who burned incense on the high places to idols, were not permitted to ascend anymore to serve on the Altar of Adonoy.
+<b>Were not permitted to ascend.</b> The priests who burned incense on the high places to idols, were not permitted to ascend anymore to serve on the Altar of Hachem.
 <b>They would eat matzohs.</b> I.e., but in this thing they would not be disqualified from their priesthood, that they are allowed to eat hallowed things.
 They are like blemished [<i>kohanim</i>] and they share and eat [of the sacrifice], but they may not offer [sacrifices].<sup>8</sup><i class="footnote">See Maseches Menachos 109a.</i>
 <b>They would eat matzohs.</b> Meal-offerings,<sup>9</sup><i class="footnote">All meal offerings were prepared in an unleavened state [=matzohs].
 See Vayikra 2:10-11.</i> and similarly, all hallowed things.